 Hague Convention Rules Crucial in International Parental Kidnapping Cases

-When International Parental Kidnapping Occurs, Hague Convention Rules Custody disputes are traumatic enough but image how horrible it is to have your spouse or the other parent of your child leave with your child to another country.
+When International Parental Kidnapping Occurs, Hague Convention Rules Custody disputes are traumatic enough but imagine how horrible it is to have your spouse or the other parent of your child leave with your child to another country.
 This is not as rare as you might think.
 Kathryn M. Wayne-Spindler has handled just those types of cases.
 What matters most is if the parent went to a country that is a member of the Hague Convention.
 If so there are avenues to bring your child home.
 If it happens to you there are certain actions that must immediately take place.
 Kathryn knows what those are and can help you.
-Kathryn helped Marcie with her contested matter occurring in both the United States and Australia and Fady in his contested matter taking place in the United States and Canada, along with many other who have faced contested custody matters.
+Kathryn helped Marcie with her contested matter occurring in both the United States and Australia and Fady in his contested matter taking place in the United States and Canada, along with many others who have faced contested custody matters.

 History of Hague Convention on Protection of Children

 As a sort of history lesson, Recently, Serbia Became 43rd country to join Hague Convention